bioinfo-tsukuba/scRecounter/README.md

 | human    | /PATH/TO/genomes/Index        |
 | mouse    | /PATH/TO/genomes/Index  |

-You need to prepare index files.
+You need to prepare index files using STAR.
 We downloaded the genome annotations from gencode.

 Prepare STAR index